Richard T. Gill: Opera career

 Gill left Harvard in 1971 and spent the next decade and a half as an opera singer.
 He debuted as principal artist (bass) with the New York City Opera, his roles there including Sarastro (The Magic Flute), Enrico (Anna Bolena), Sir Giorgio (I Puritani), Seneca (Poppea), Colline (La bohème), and Pogner (Die Meistersinger von Nürnberg).

 He made his debut with the Metropolitan Opera in 1973.
 His roles there included Pimen (Boris Godunov), Friar Laurence (Roméo et Juliette), Timur (Turandot), Iero (Siege of Corinth), Commendatore (Don Giovanni), and others.

 He appeared as principal artist with the opera companies of Chicago, Houston, Dallas, Boston, Washington, D.C., Pittsburgh, Caracas.
 Toronto, Edinburgh, Amsterdam, and many others.
 He was in several world premieres, including Philip Glass's Satyagraha.

 He also appeared as a soloist with many symphony orchestras, including the New York Philharmonic (under Leonard Bernstein), the Boston Symphony, Pittsburgh Symphony, and the St. Louis Symphony.
 His radio appearances included several Texaco Metropolitan broadcasts, Chicago Lyric broadcasts, and broadcasts of the New York City Opera, New York Philharmonic, and Radio France, Paris.
 He also appeared in a telecast of Joan of Arc produced by the Canadian National Opera.

 While a singer, he was elected to the Board of Governors and subsequently First Vice President of the American Guild of Musical Artists (AGMA), the principal union for classical operatic singers, ballet dancers, and stage directors in the United States.

 Media career

 Gill was the primary economic analyst on the Annenberg–CPB television series Economics U$A.

-He had written 11 textbooks, one novel (The Taking of Farnham Hall: Searching for Reality in the 1960s, 2003), and several short stories.
+He wrote 11 textbooks, one novel (The Taking of Farnham Hall: Searching for Reality in the 1960s, 2003), and several short stories.

 A resident of Chocorua, New Hampshire, he died of heart failure at the age of 82 on October 25, 2010 in Providence, Rhode Island.